chrisnoonan98675/site/README.md

 To generate the Jekyll-based part of the documentation site locally:

 1. Clone this repository.
-1. Install Jekyll 3.x and its requirements:
+1. Install Jekyll 3.0.1 and its requirements:
     * Linux and OS X users, follow [the official instructions](http://jekyllrb.com/docs/installation/). **Important:** If you're using OS X 10.11 (El Capitan) or later, [read this important info](http://jekyllrb.com/docs/troubleshooting/#jekyll-amp-mac-os-x-1011)!
     * Windows users, follow [these instructions](http://jekyll-windows.juthilo.com/)
 1. In the directory where you cloned the repository, execute `jekyll serve`.
 Go to `http://localhost:4000` to see the site running locally.

 ## Installation tips

-You can install a specific version of Jekyll with [`gem install jekyll -v 1.2.3`](http://stackoverflow.com/questions/17026441/how-to-install-a-specific-version-of-a-ruby-gem), where `1.2.3` is the version you want to install.
-You can remove a specific version with `gem uninstall jekyll`; Ruby will then ask which version you want to uninstall.

 You may also need to install: